top of page

 For the list of books reviewed, click here.

-The Mobilization Team helped initiate several events for the congregation,, including:
+The Mobilization Team helped initiate several events for the congregation, including:

-1. Parish Zoom: How to be Anti-Racist
+1. Parish Zoom: How to be Anti-Racist;

-4. Parish Zoom: Prayerful Conversations
+3. Parish Zoom: Prayerful (Difficult) Conversations; and

 People can join the committee by contacting one of the CFRH members (listed below) or call the Trinity Church office phone number at (540) 373-2996.